anonaddy/anonaddy/README.md

    ...
 ```

-Now incoming emails will be checked against your database to see if they are deactivated or have been deleted and respond with the appropriate action.
+Now incoming email will be checked against your database to see if they are deactivated or have been deleted and respond with the appropriate action.

 More instructions to follow soon...